yenshih/redux-awaiter/README.md

 const takeOneOf: <P = {}, M = {}>(patterns: Pattern<P, M>[]) => Promise<Action<P, M>>;
 ```

-`takeOneOf` receives an array of patterns as its single argument, and returns a Promise which contains the first action matched with one of patterns.
+`takeOneOf` receives an array of patterns as its single argument, and returns a Promise which contains the first action matching with one of patterns.

 Internally, `takeOneOf(patterns)` is the same with `Promise.race(patterns.map(take))`.